 The courtyard has a reflective pool with sunken gardens on either side.
 The lower arches are a classic of the Mudejar style, with very thin columns and an impressive decoration at the top.
 The upper floor was added in the later 16th century (between 1540 and 1572) and it is easy to recognize the Renaissance style in it.
-Despite the differences, both elements end up creating a patio with an amazing harmony.
+Despite the differences, both elements end up creating a patio with amazing harmony.
 The arches have such elaborate carving that make it look like lace.

-The palace has three main rooms: the Tapestry Room, the Chapel, and the Gothic Room (also known as the Feast Room).
+Don’t miss these three main rooms inside the Alcazar Seville: the Tapestry Room, the Chapel, and the Gothic Room (also known as the Feast Room).
 The Tapestry Room had to be built from scratch after the earthquake but the tapestries are Flemish, from the 16th century.
 The Chapel and Gothic Room have beautiful tiles that cover part of the walls.

 The courtroom, where the Catholic Monarchs — Isabel I of Castile and her husband Fernando II of Aragon, met Columbus after his second voyage, was transformed into a chapel where you can see a model of the ship.

 The Alcázar’s garden – Jardin de Estanque de Mercurio, which pays homage to the Roman god Mercury.
 Among others, Mercury is the patron saint of commerce, eloquence, communication, travelers, and luck.
 A statue of Mercury stands in the middle of a square pond in the garden.
 We walked through the beautiful gardens’ orange trees and bougainvillea.

 Lunch at Santa Cruz Neighborhood